What is Securities Lending?

 All investment strategies involve risk, including securities lending.
 As a lender, the main risk is that the value of the collateral decreases below the cost of the security that was lent out.
 Another risk to the lender could be that the borrower becomes insolvent and is unable to return the borrowed security.

 Additionally, a timing risk could occur for the lender if the lender gives the borrower the security before receiving the collateral.
-As a borrower, the main risk is that the value of the security increases when a short position was taken.
-When the borrower takes a short position and the value of a security increases, the borrower sold low and bought high, losing money.
+As a borrower, the main risk is that the value of the security increases after a short position is taken.
+When the borrower takes a short position and the value of a security increases, the borrower essentially has sold low and bought high, losing money.

 Securities Lending and Market Liquidity